 - Did the signs and symptoms come on abruptly and include a fever?
 This is a pretty common indication that you could have the seasonal flu — especially if you neglected to get your flu shot.
 Even if you did get the flu shot, this year’s vaccination has shown to be only about 30% effective, so flu is still a strong possibility.

 - Do you feel like you will have a difficult time functioning or performing at your normal level?
 Will your child be able to fully participate in the activities at school?
 If your symptoms make you uncomfortable, sleepy, or distracted, you won’t be able to fully focus.
 Remember that symptoms can increase as the day progresses, and pushing yourself at the early stages of illness can worsen them.

 - Are you taking any medications that could impair your abilities?
 If you’re sick enough to require severe cold medications you should stay home.
 Remember that many over the counter medications as well as controlled substances (such as pain killers) can cause fuzzy thinking, and activities such as driving or operating machinery are not recommended.

 - Finally, are you or your loved ones contagious?
 You may feel “okay”, but think about your coworkers or schoolmates.
 You wouldn’t want a congested, coughing co-worker to come in and potentially infect you, so don’t do the same to them.
 It’s better to just contain the illness instead of spreading it around the office or classroom.

 Remember that a day of rest and hydration is often the best cure for illness.
 But if your symptoms point towards something more serious such as the flu, always call your doctor immediately.
 If you don’t have a primary care physician, El Camino Hospital can help.
-Find a doctor near you, or call 800-216-5556 for a referral to a primary care physician.
+Find a doctor near you for a referral to a primary care physician.